ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

   url: "https://www.ucr.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: Zexin Li is a Ph.D. student at the University of California, Riverside (UCR).
-His academic advisor is Dr. Cong Liu.
-His research interests include but are not limited to the inter-disciplinary fields of real-time embedded systems, machine learning systems, adversarial machine learning, and software engineering.
+bio: I am a Ph.D. student at the University of California, Riverside (UCR).
+I am fortunate to be advised by Dr. Cong Liu.
 Before joining UCR, he spent roughly one and a half years with Kwai’s and Tencent’s research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
 He received a bachelor’s degree from the Southern University of Science and Technology (SUSTech) under the advice of Dr. Yuqun Zhang in July 2020.
+My research interests include but are not limited to the interdisciplinary fields of real-time embedded systems, machine learning systems, adversarial machine learning, and software engineering.
+Feel free to contact me if we share common research interests.

 # Interests to show in About widget
 interests: